 What is MSG?

-“MSG was historically created as an extract from seaweed, but today it is typically made via the fermentation of sugar-containing foods like fermented corn, sugar cane and tapioca,” Arndt said.
+“MSG was historically created as an extract from seaweed, but today it is typically made via the fermentation of sugar-containing foods like fermented corn, sugar beets, sugar cane and tapioca,” Arndt said.
 “This fermentation process is commonly used in making other well-known foods and beverages.”

-MSG is often added to items like:
+MSG is often added to foods including:

 - Baked goods